: :

 Life with a California Poppy

-Love & Fond Remembrance
+Love and Fond Remembrance

 For the mother who gave us

-life . . .
+Life . . .

 02/13/92

-Ma's Birthday, a Reminiscence '93
+Ma's Birthday, A Reminiscence

-I remember, not so long ago After a week in Oregon
+I remember, not so long ago, After a week in Oregon

-With Steve and Pam Barry Roy, Brett and the Boys
+With Steve and Pam, Barry Roy, Brett and the Boys

-We sailed your clackity diesel Old's back through my childhood
+We sailed your clackity diesel Old's

-where it had snowed on Easter Sunday. . .
+where it had snowed on Easter Sunday . . .

-Back through the logging country Through clear June skies
+Back through the logging country, Through clear June skies

 Past oceans of evergreen redwood, spruce, ceder and pine

-Through Medford and Ashland, southeast
+Through Medford and Ashland, Southeast

 Over Grant's Pass